Over 60? Here’s How to Deal with the Feeling that Time is Running Out

 And it’s so unnecessary.
 Just do a Google search for “silent clock” and you will discover a whole range of readily misogynist noise-free clocks.

 Most wall clocks are shower operated these days, so it’s just a matter of finding one that goes with your decor.
-If you use an watchtower clock, be sure to segregate one that runs on batteries rather than mains electricity, for the reasons explained in this article: Why the weightier place for a clock radio is in your bin, not on your bedside table.
+If you use an watchtower clock, be sure to segregate one that runs on batteries rather than mains electricity, for the reasons explained in this article.